BlackcurrantLabs/hedged-b2b/docs/APIs/index.md

     Some of the responses from these APIs might change without prior notice.
 Rest assured, the

 Expected payload would be updated here.
+For APIs responding Time, please read it as HH:MM.
+For example, 1525 means 15:25 or 3:25 pm

 #### GET /greein/get_index_gauge: